 Bitterness is another one of those sins.
 Scripture clearly instructs Christians to avoid becoming bitter and remaining bitter (Ephesians 4:31, Hebrews 12:15).
 That being said, most of us (if we’re honest) will admit to giving into the sin of bitterness at some point.

-Truth-be-told, few people become bitter without reason.
-This reality can lead bitter people to feeling justified and even extraordinarily righteous as they wallow around in the anger and resentment that inevitably leads to bitterness.
+Most people do not become bitter without reason.
+This can lead other wise sane people to feel justified and even righteous as they wallow around in the anger and resentment that inevitably leads to bitterness.
 Regrettably, I am well-acquainted with the sin of bitterness.
 I learned first-hand over the course of several miserable and painfully unproductive years that bitterness is one of those sins that hurts us far more than it hurts the people who have sinned against us.

 It is critical we understand that God does not forbid bitterness because it is never defensible, logical or understandable.
 God forbids bitterness because bitterness gradually obliterates every good thing God has done in us.
 At the root of a bitter spirit is unforgiveness.
 Unforgiveness causes us to miss the grace of God and prevents us from experiencing the Christian life in all of its beauty and fullness (Matthew 6:14-15, Hebrews 12:15, Luke 17:4).